ninbura/pokemon-on-the-analogue-pocket/readme.md

 ### Why don't you recommend the EverDrive GB X7 for use with the Analogue Pocket?
 in-game time desyncs when a save state is loaded while using the EverDrive GB X7, with little recourse to remedy the issue. it is also vastly more expensive than the EZ-Flash Junior, while being less functional in relation to the pocket, as previously mentioned.

-### Why do I want to interface my gen 1&2 games with the n64 transfer pack / Pokémon Stadium 1&2
+### Why do I want to interface my gen 1&2 games with the N64 transfer pack / Pokémon Stadium 1&2
 Pokémon Stadium 1&2 provide these unique benefits
 - much easier Pokémon box orginzation
 - much faster / bulk transfer of Pokémon between games
 - [shiny hunting eggs in gen 2](https://www.youtube.com/watch?v=Nywbm5ZZZvQ&t)

-### Why can't most flash carts interface with specialized nintendo hardware/software (game pak, pal park, etc)?
+### Why can't most flash carts interface with specialized nintendo hardware/software (Game Pak, pal park, etc)?
 because most flash carts launch to a menu in-which you first have to select a rom to interact with it. the BennVenn only ever has one game flashed at time. likewise, the Omega DEhas the option (Mode B) to run a single game standalone. this allows these carts to interface with specialized nintendo hardware/software, as they are viewed as single authentic game by the receiving hardware.

 ### Why can't most flash carts utilize the analogue pocket's sleep functionality?